Removal from the Co operative Bank and other lender panels: Why they do it and how to get reinstated

 • Missing deadline to reapply to remain on the Co operative Bank convincing panel

-• Persistent delays in registering security on behalf of Co operative Bank Delays or failure to register the Co operative Bank charge may result in referral to external lawyers of Co operative Bank to complete outstanding requirements.
+• Significant delays in registering security on behalf of Co operative Bank Delays or failure to register the Co operative Bank charge may result in referral to external lawyers of Co operative Bank to complete outstanding requirements.

-Frequently asked questions concerning Co operative Bank panel reinstatement
+Answers to Frequently asked questions concerning Co operative Bank panel reinstatement

 Top Tip: The best way to avoid the hassle of seeking Co operative Bank panel reinstatement is to ensure that your firm is not removed off of the Co operative Bank conveyancing panel in the first place.

-Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Co operative Bank conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Co operative Bank directly or via their appointed panel manager.
+Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Co operative Bank conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Co operative Bank directly or via their preferred panel manager.
 Any reinstatement application will have to be made by your firm.
 For the avoidance of doubt, Lexsure (or the Conveycentric Team) are in no way involved in managing the Co operative Bank conveyancing panel.

 Related Pages